Copyright © 2006-2010 Davor Ocelic

 To create the logging directory and set up permissions, run:

-Don't forget to also restart the log monitoring command you ran
+You do not need to restart the log monitoring command you ran

 earlier (see the section called “Conventions”) — the

-tail program needs to pick up the new log files from
+tail -F command will pick up new log files from the

 It is already the time to test the installation.
 We assume that both the admin server and the KDC can be restarted with no errors (which should be no problem to determine if you're monitoring the log files as advised).

-list of principals (user, host and service accounts) in the database.
+to print out the list of existing principals (user, host, and service

 The whole session should look like this: